Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 ```

+_**Figure 8.10**.
+Static map of travel times visualized using the quantiles classification scheme.
+Data source: Tenkanen & Toivonen 2020._

 #### Pretty breaks

 The pretty breaks classification shceme rounds the class break values and divides the range equally to creat nice and pretty intervals.
+This classification scheme might be tempting to use as the break values of the class intervals are intuitive.
+However, depending on the distribution of the data, the group sizes might vary greatly which might lead to misleading visualizations.

 ```python
 mapclassify.PrettyBreaks(y=travel_times, k=10)